ppy/osu-wiki/wiki/Community/cavoe's_osu!_event/2026/en.md

 | Saturday | Marvel vs. Capcom 2: New Age of Heroes |
 | Sunday | Popular pick / *TBD* |

-The arcade will be open from **10:00** until at least **22:00** every day (UTC+2), except Monday were it opens later and Sunday were it closes early.
+The arcade will be open from **10:00** until at least **22:00** every day (UTC+2), except Monday where it opens later and Sunday where it closes early.
 Staff may keep it open after 22:00, but please abide staff direction when it is time to vacate the cabinets.

 Two VR setups are also at the arcade and open at the same times.

 ### Console gaming area

-In the main hall next to the Wooting booth, there is a small console gaming area equiped with bean bags, good for *Mario Kart* or *Mario Party* gameplay, among other games.
+In the main hall next to the Wooting booth, there is a small console gaming area equipped with bean bags, good for *Mario Kart* or *Mario Party* gameplay, among other games.
 The area is open 24/7.

 ### Wooting booth

-[Wooting](https://wooting.io/) brings a booth with two PCs and "The Switchy Trials" minigame, played on a hall-effect knob.
+[Wooting](https://wooting.io/) brings a booth with two PCs and "The Switchy Trials" minigame, played on a Hall effect knob.
 This booth is open from 9:00 to 17:00 every day.

-### Table top, table tennis & pool table
+### Tabletop, table tennis & pool table

-A few tables for table top games, table tennis and pool are laid out between the two main halls, directly next to the arcades.
+A few tables for tabletop games, table tennis and pool are laid out between the two main halls, directly next to the arcades.

 ### Chess tournament

-On Wednesday at 14:15 (UTC+2), there will be a small chess tournament in the table top area with a few prizes at stake.
+On Wednesday at 14:15 (UTC+2), there will be a small chess tournament in the tabletop area with a few prizes at stake.

 [**Click here to sign up!**](https://docs.superhuman.com/form/COE-2026-Chess-Tournament-sign-up-form_dkZR4YzrjWz)